Is Worldwide Consensus on End-of-life Care Attainable?

 Hadassah Hebrew University Medical Center

-Professor Charles Sprung, M.D., has indicated that he is a consultant with Data and Monitoring Committee, Phase III Sepsis Study, Asahi Kasei Pharma America.
+Charles Sprung, M.D., faculty for this educational activity, is a consultant with Data and Monitoring Committee, Phase III Sepsis Study, Asahi Kasei Pharma America and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.